ozturksirin/workspace_blog/README.md

 # Workspace Blog Application

-This project contains a workspace blog application developed using MongoDB, React.js, and Node.js.
-This application allows users to share articles related to their workspaces.
+This project is a workspace blog application developed using MongoDB, React.js, and Node.js.
+It enables users to share articles related to their workspaces.

 ## Getting Started

-These steps include the necessary instructions to run the project files on your local machine.
+These steps contain the necessary instructions to run the project files on your local machine.

 ### Requirements

 The following software and tools are required to run this project:

 - Node.js and npm
+- React
 - MongoDB
 - Git